specifics/aero-structures/README.md

 1. [Python 101](http://python101.pythonlibrary.org/index.html) ([ebook version here](https://leanpub.com/python_101)) by Michael Driscoll
 1. [The Official Python Tutorial](https://docs.python.org/3/tutorial/index.html) by the Python Software Foundation

-You only need to choose one and stick with it, but as we are all blessed with different minds, you'll want to try several to see which is more suited to your learning style.
-As my electrical engineering professor Keith Garfield wisely told me, *"Find a voice that speaks to you."*

-All of them cover the basics of Python, but don't completely overlap in topics covered.
+All of these cover the basics of Python, but don't completely overlap in topics covered.
 The main difference is that 1 & 2 get you off the ground faster, letting you create practical programs very quickly, while 3-5 take longer to get through, but are more comprehensive and focus on helping you build a solid foundation in Python.
 It's completely fine to go with one of the faster resources and fill in the gaps later when you can accommodate it.

 I like "Automate the Boring Stuff with Python" the best, which took me about 50 hours (and numerous tries) to get through.
 At some point you'll start to get the itch to write a 'real' program.
 That's perfectly normal, and I encourage you to start applying what you've learned by coding small personal projects.
 Finding problems and solving them with Python is the best way to get productive fast, rather than spending all your time reading and watching videos.